-What Are the Laws in California Regarding Bicycles?
+What Are the Laws in Fresno, California Regarding Bicycles?

-Additionally, there are rules that motor vehicles must follow when they interact with a bicyclist on a California road.
+Additionally, there are rules that motor vehicles must follow when they interact with a bicyclist on a road in Fresno.
 They include, but may not be limited to:

-- Motor vehicles in California must give bicyclists 3 feet of space when they are passing or driving beside a bicycle.
+- Motor vehicles in Fresno must give bicyclists 3 feet of space when they are passing or driving beside a bicycle.

 - No one can obstruct or block a designated bicycle path by stopping in the bike path or parking their car or bicycle in it.

-A law that can confuse motor vehicle drivers is that bicyclists in California having the right to ‘take the lane,” even if they are moving slower than traffic in the following circumstances:
+A law that can confuse motor vehicle drivers is that bicyclists in Fresno having the right to ‘take the lane,” even if they are moving slower than traffic in the following circumstances: